iobio/minion/_posts/2016-03-12-gene-version2.md

 ---
 layout: post
 title: Gene.iobio version 2.0
-image: /public/images/blog/gene_version2/inspect.png
+image: /public/images/blog/gene_version2/main.png
 subtitle: Release of version 2.0 of gene.iobio with major new functionality
 tags:
   - Alistair Ward
   - gene.iobio
 ---
 We are thrilled to announce the release of <a href='http://gene.iobio.io'>gene.iobio</a> version 2.0!
-This new release features a major facelift as well as a host of new functionality that significantly enhances the power and usability of <a href='http://gene.iobio.io'>gene.iobio</a>.
-In addition to the new look, <a href='http://gene.iobio.io'>gene.iobio</a> has moved from being a single gene to a multi-gene assessment tool, with integrated methods of generating and importing gene lists.
+This new release features a major facelift and lots of new functionality that significantly enhances the power and usability of <a href='http://gene.iobio.io'>gene.iobio</a>.
+The single most important enhancement is that we have now moved from being a single gene to a multi-gene assessment tool, with integrated methods of generating and importing gene lists, including manual import and phenotype driven list generation with <a href='http://phenolyzer.usc.edu'>Phenolyzer</a>.
 Below, we can see where genes being investigated can be selected and the transcript set can be switched between Gencode and RefSeq.

 <div><img src="/public/images/blog/gene_version2/badges.png" style="width:100%; margin: 20px 0"></img></div>

-This post is the first in a series and introduces the new interface.
-The series will then continue describing the new features, with examples, in more detail.
-The topics we will address include:
+This post is the first in a series describing the new interface and features and will focus on changes to the interface.
+The series will then continue to address in more detail, the following topics:

 <ol type="1">
   <li>Displaying variants based on the VCF filter status,</li>